agrawalsmart7/scodescanner/README.md

 ## New Features

-New features are added on this tool that makes a little more smoothness.
+New features are added on this tool.

 1) Scans folder inside folder inside folder and so on..
 2) Added more functions on which user untrusted input should not allowed